Variant3d/launch-threejs-example/README.md

 # launch-threejs-example

-How to use the [Variant Launch](https://launch.variant3d.com) SDK with the web's most popular 3D engine, three.js.
+How to use the Variant Launch SDK with the web's most popular 3D engine.
+Adapted from the examples at [https://threejs.org/examples/](https://threejs.org/examples/)

 ## Installation